mbyleen/aws-iam-auto-remediation/README.md

 }
 ```

-Make sure to replace the example account number in red with your account number.
+Make sure to replace the example account number (123456789012) with your account number.
 Create an execution role using these two policies by executing the following CLI
 commands: